Jack O'Brien (o'brija02)

 - Died June 10, 1933 in Watervliet, NY USA

 Jack O'Brien was the first pinch hitter in the history of the World Series.
-He struck out for Boston catcher Lou Criger with two men on in the 9th inning of Game One of the 1903 World Series against the Pittsburgh Pirates.
+He struck out for Boston Americans catcher Lou Criger with two men on in the 9th inning of Game 1 of the 1903 World Series against the Pittsburgh Pirates.
 It was his last major league appearance.

 O'Brien played three seasons in the majors, and at least from 1895-1905 in the minors when he wasn't in the majors.
-He played at least five years in the Eastern League and at least three years for Milwaukee.
-He was the star of the 1902 Milwaukee team, hitting .341 while player-manager Hugh Duffy hit .291.
+He played at least five years in the Eastern League and at least three years for teams based in Milwaukee, WI.
+He was the star of the Milwaukee Creams team of the Western League in 1902, hitting .341 while player-manager Hugh Duffy hit .291.